greghendershott/pdb/README.md

 ## You want to jump where, in what size steps?

-In Racket a definition can be exported an imported an arbitrary number of times before it is used -- and can be renamed at each such step.
+In Racket a definition can be exported and imported an arbitrary number of times before it is used -- and can be renamed at each such step.

-In general, the definition graph "elides" that and expresses "bigger jumps" among files.
+In general, the definition graph elides that and expresses "big, direct jumps" among files.
 Which is wonderful when you want to e.g.
-"jump to definition" in another file.
+"visit/find/jump to definition" in another file.

-By contrast the "name introduction and use" graph cares about the chain of exports and imports, and especially steps where a rename occurs.
+By contrast the "name introduction and use" graph cares about the chain of exports and imports, and considers steps where a rename occurs.
 A motivation is to support multi-file rename commands.
-For that to work, every occurrence of the name must be known.
-Including its use in `provide` and `require` forms.
-For example, if `foo` is to be renamed `bar`, then instances like `(provide foo)` must be changed, too.
-Furthermore, rename points such as `(provide (rename-out [foo xxx]))` are inflection points where the graph ends.
+For that to work, every occurrence of the "same" name must be known, including uses in `provide` and `require` forms, and considering clauses like `rename-out`, `prefix-ix`, `rename-in`, `prefix-out`, and so on.

+For example, if user wants `foo` to be renamed `bar`, then sites like `(provide foo)` must be changed.
+Furthermore, sites like `(provide (rename-out [foo xxx]))` are inflection points where the graph ends.
+If some other file does `(require (rename-in mod [xxx foo]))`, _that_ "foo" is not the same and should not be in the same set of sites to be renamed as the "foo" in the exporting file.

 ## use->def vs. def->uses

-For either type of graph, it is simple to proceed from a use to its definition.
-When the definition is in some other file, we know _which_ other file: The `identifier-binding` "from" or "nominal-from" information always says in which other file to look.
-If it's not yet in the database, we analyze it, and so on transitively.
-Also it is a 1:1 relation; even when there are multiple steps (such as hopping through a contract wrapper to the wrapee), each step is 1:1.
+For either type of graph, it is simple to proceed from a use to its source.
+When the source is in some other file, we know _which_ other
+file: The `identifier-binding` "from" or "nominal-from" information always says in which other file to look.
+If that file isn't yet in the database (or is outdated), we analyze it, and so on transitively.
+Furthermore it is a 1:1 relation; even when there are multiple steps (such as hopping through a contract wrapper to the wrapped definition), each step is 1:1.

-On the other hand, proceeding from a definition to its uses is a 1:many relation.
-Furthermore there is no way to discover absolutely all uses -- unless absolutely all using files have already been analyzed.
+On the other hand, proceeding from a definition to its uses is a 1:many relation, transitively (each of the many uses may in turn have many uses).
+Furthermore we can't discover absolutely all uses -- unless absolutely all using files have already been analyzed.
 There exists only a set of _known_ uses, which is limited by the set of already-analyzed files.

 This is another motivation to save analysis results for multiple files in a database.
-One or more directory trees (each for some project the user cares about) can be analyzed proactively.
-Thereafter a digest mismatch can trigger an automatic re-analysis of a changed file.
+One or more directory trees, each for some project the user cares about, can be analyzed proactively.
+(Thereafter a digest mismatch can trigger an automatic re-analysis of a changed file.)
 This enables discovering all uses, at least within the scope of those projects.